Ville-Veikko Salminen

 Ville-Veikko Salminen (23 August 1937, Turku - 16 January 2006) was a Finnish film, television, stage actor and director.
 He was one of the founders of the acting companies for both Yleisradio and Mainostelevisio.
 He is best remembered for his roles in the films of Spede Pasanen, often playing a handsome, suave womanizer - but also had an extensive career in films and TV outside his films.

 Personal life

 Salminen was the son of famed Finnish filmmaker Ville Salminen and brother of cinematographer Timo Salminen.
 Salminen was briefly married to Laila Kinnunen, one of the most famous Finnish singers of the 1950s and 1960s.
+Their daughter is Milana Misic.